weidongxu-microsoft/java-sdk-docs/overview.md

 With the management libraries, you can write configuration and deployment scripts to perform the same tasks that you can through the [Azure portal](https://portal.azure.com/) or the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).

-All Azure Java management libraries provide a `Manager` class as service API, for example, `ComputeManager` for Azure compute service, or `AzureResourceManager` for the aggregation of popular services.
-Authentication is required to create the service API.
+All Azure Java management libraries provide a `*Manager` class as service API, for example, `ComputeManager` for Azure compute service, or `AzureResourceManager` for the aggregation of popular services.

-Service API provides instances of resource collection API, for example, `computeManager.virtualMachines()` let you manage virtual machines in your Azure subscription.
+The Service APIs provide instances of resource collection API, for example, `computeManager.virtualMachines()` let you manage virtual machines in your Azure subscription.

 Resource collection API usually supports a `define` method to guide you in the task of provisioning a new Azure resource, a `list` method to iterate existing resource instances, a `get` method to find a specific instance, and a `delete` method to delete it.

-## Example
+### Management libraries example

 The code to create a `ComputeManager` would be similar to the following: